Anglo – Nile International Legal Services Ltd

 Foreign Arbitral Awards in Egypt

-Enforcement Procedure in Egyptian Courts
+Enforcement procedure in Egyptian courts

 To enforce a foreign arbitral award in Egypt, the award creditor must file a petition before the competent Court of Appeal.
 The application usually includes the arbitral award, the arbitration agreement, and certified Arabic translations.